 Outline of procedural tax law and collection of taxes

-The following lists the measures proposed in the 2021 Tax Plan in respect of procedural tax law and collection of taxes.
+The following lists the measures proposed in the 2023 Tax Plan in respect of procedural tax law, collection of taxes and supplementary benefits.

 Mass objection proceedings plus